 The dangers of the current attitude go further.
 Economists have found that in many parts of the United States, there is just one dominant employment option, or only a few.
 Just as having a monopoly over production gives companies the power to push up prices at households' expense, having a monopsony over local labor gives companies the power to push down wages-and they exercise it.
-Thus, government policies to prop up a local employer may enable that employer to exploit the workforce, and as studies have repeatedly shown, minority and female workers will be taken advantage of the most.
-The broader community can be exploited, too: companies that know their departure would severely harm a town can also extract generous protections and subsidies from local governments, at the cost of more socially beneficial spending, and in some cases a de facto exemption from enforcement environmental and safety regulations.
+Thus, government policies to prop up a local employer may enable that employer to exploit the workforce, and as studies have shown, minorities and women will be taken advantage of the most.
+The broader community can be exploited, too: companies that know their departure would ruin a town can also extract generous protections and subsidies from local governments, and in some cases a de facto exemption from environmental and safety regulations.

 Even if place-based aid policies ever worked, now is not the time to ramp them up, when there are accumulating forces making them more likely to fail.
-Climate change will radically alter which parts of the country are viable for various industries and occupations: agricultural zones will shift, and carbonintensive industries will shed jobs.
+Climate change will radically alter which parts of the country are viable for various industries and occupations: agricultural zones will shift, and carbon-intensive industries will shed jobs.
 Pandemics will likely be persistent and more frequent, perhaps changing patterns of schooling, transportation, and health care.
 The impact of technology is less certain.
 The surge in remote work, jump-started by the COVID-19 pandemic, may make it more possible for people in depressed cities to find employment.
 (The widespread acceptance of virtual meetings, meanwhile, has made it easier to sustain social ties at a distance, and so it may also make it easier for people to move for work.)
 Still, the rise of remote work is probably irrelevant for lower-wage and less educated workers: whether in services or manufacturing, their occupations for the most part require them to be in person to earn their pay.